microsoftgraph/msgraph-sdk-powershell/src/ChangeNotifications/ChangeNotifications/docs/v1.0-beta/New-MgSubscription.md

 ### -NotificationQueryOptions
 Optional.
-OData query options for specifying value for the targeting resource.
+OData query options for specifying the value for the targeting resource.
-Clients receive notifications when resource reaches the state matching the query options provided here.
+Clients receive notifications when the resource reaches the state matching the query options provided here.
 With this new property in the subscription creation payload along with all existing properties, Webhooks will deliver notifications whenever a resource reaches the desired state mentioned in the notificationQueryOptions property.
 For example, when the print job is completed or when a print job resource isFetchable property value becomes true etc.